 This highly digestible formula is a great choice for dogs with dietary restrictions.
 It features a delectable blend of organic chicken and vegetables.

 This grain-free recipe by Newman’s Own Organics is a healthy option that offers amazing nutritional value to your dog.
-It promotes your dog’s longevity by offering a single organic protein source with low sodium content.
+It promotes your dog’s longevity by using a single organic protein source with low sodium content.
 Feed your little pup the best nutrition that’s free from artificial flavors, preservatives, colors, corm, and wheat.

 11. Primal Turkey and Sardine Formula Nuggets Grain-Free Raw Freeze-Dried Dog Food